 Meaning

 The message behind “I can only point out a curious fact.
 Year after year the Nobel Awards bring a moment of happiness not only to the recipients, not only to colleagues and friends of the recipients, but even to strangers.” revolves around happiness.
-It suggests that happiness is found in simple moments, making it relatable to many people's experiences.
+It suggests that joy grows from gratitude and balance, making it relatable to many people's experiences.

 Theme